-We are passionate about improving the quality of your pet.
-We are renowned across the world for our work, and we aim to create an environment where your pet is relaxed & comfortable.
-We offer a range of treatments that will enhance the work done by vets, and also keep your pet healthy and happy.
+Physio-vet is passionate about improving the quality of your pet, and we are renowned across the world for our work.
+We aim to create a relaxed and comfortable environment, offering a range of physiotherapy and orthopaedic treatments that will enhance the work done by vets, and also keep your pet healthy and happy.
 We would love to welcome you & your pet to our clinic soon.

 BVMS, CertSAO, CCRT, MRCVS, RCVS Recognised Advance Practitioner in Small Animal Orthopaedics